 Image Source: Boostlikes.com

 Similarly, once you sign up as a creator and start posting videos on YouTube, you can take advantage of the analytics available in the YouTube Creator Studio.
 Once you are there, you can look into information such as watch time, subscriber count, subscriber demographic, duration of time watched, etc. All of these analytics can prove to be invaluable in the long-run.

 #7 Promote Your Video And Get More Views

 Once you have created a great video, it is important that you promote it whenever you can.
 You can embed it in relevant blog posts, include it on your social media, or even update your email subscribers when it goes live.

-You can also promote your videos on forums like reddit or Quora when you are answering relevant questions.
-Do not just randomly add links to your videos though because then you will be flagged as spam.
-Instead add them when you think the information will be genuinely useful to users.
+You can also promote your videos on forums like Reddit or Quora when you are answering relevant questions.
+Do not randomly add links to your videos, though, because you will be flagged as spam.
+Instead, add them when you think the information will be genuinely useful to users.

 Promoting your videos in the right places at the right time can bring in users that are desperate for good information.
 This could eventually lead to you having one more loyal subscriber who loves what you do.

 Video marketing is no longer just an additional income stream or a good way to bring in new website visitors; it is a need.
 As the internet gets more competitive, you want to make sure you please Google and your audience in every way possible.

 Multiple forms of media also give your audience the ability to digest your content in whatever way they wish, which is always something that is appreciated.